13 Apr What the Red Queen hypothesis and gene noise tell us about coronavirus

 It is a close reminder of the Red Queen and Alice race, where they have to run just to stay in the same place in the looking-glass world.
 In biology, this metaphor led to the Red Queen hypothesis, which describes the evolutionary race between host (human) and parasite (virus, bacteria) species, who constantly adapt and evolve side by side in response to each other in order to survive.
 In other words, we must always “run” in this arms race, otherwise we may go extinct.

-Scientific data show that coronavirus causes pneumonia of varying severity as well as sepsis, a life-threatening condition when the immune system overreacts to infection leading to death.
-About 15% of severely ill COVID-19 patients develop acute respiratory failure requiring intubation and artificial ventilation, which also increases the risk of the sepsis.
-Unfortunately, sepsis is often detected too late, treatment is challenging and mortality rate is high.
+Scientific data show that coronavirus causes pneumonia of varying severity and sepsis, a life-threatening condition when the immune system overreacts to infection leading to death.
+About 15% of severely ill COVID-19 patients develop acute respiratory failure requiring intubation and artificial ventilation, increasing the risk of sepsis.
+Unfortunately, sepsis is often detected too late, treatment is challenging, and the mortality rate is high.
 According to The Lancet, nearly a quarter of all deaths worldwide are caused by sepsis.

 As there is no treatment proved to be effective against the virus, the sepsis management becomes the priority.
 It includes finding novel drugs to treat sepsis and predicting clinical outcome, namely mortality.

 Sepsis is highly heterogenous in nature, which makes treatment very challenging.
 We took a novel approach to tackle this question.
 Given the heterogenous response of individuals to the disease, we reasoned that the solution might lie in gene noise.
 Our analysis revealed that gene noise in immune and other pathways allow prediction of patients’ mortality with high accuracy.
 We also found that gene noise in genes encoding mitochondrial and peroxisome proteins represent potential targets for adjuvant treatment of sepsis by methylene blue and phenylbutyrate respectively.